mingyuanzhou/SiD/README.md

 - **For SiD:**
   - A training dataset is not required for distilling pretrained EDM models.
 However, it is used in the code to compute evaluation metrics like FID and Inception Score.
   - If you do not need these metrics, you can either:
     - Provide a dummy dataset.
+Refer to run_sid_edm2.h for an example using ImageNet 512x512.
     - Disable the evaluation code to run SiD distillation without metrics.
   - Alternatively, if you want to compute these metrics, ensure you provide an `.npz` file of the training dataset.